Cuban Grooving is a piece for standard saxophone quartet (soprano, alto, tenor and baritone).

 Wait For Nod

-A fun piece for saxophone quartet and sextet with a Spanish feel, as can be expected from the title.
+A fun piece for saxophone quartet (SATB) and sextet (SAATTB) with a Spanish feel, as can be expected from the title.
 Starting confidently there follows a central, more reflective section, which accelerates to a final eight bars marked bravura - after some self doubt the bullfighter confidently goes forth.
 This piece would make an excellent light work in a concert of saxophone ensemble music.

 Written in the style of George Gershwin.
 The title is a reference to the famous line Gershwin wrote in his original score for Rhapsody in Blue, indicating to the conductor where he should bring the orchestra back in after his improved solo.
 It is believed that this marking terrified the conductor.